 A metadata standard is a document identifying content that should be provided to describe geospatial resources such as maps, map services, vector data, imagery, and even nonspatial resources such as tables and tools that are relevant to your spatial work.
-A metadata standard may also provide an XML schema describing the format in which the content should be stored.
+A metadata standard may also specify an XML schema describing the format in which the content should be conveyed.
 Typically, a standard XML format is defined using XML Schema or document type definition (DTD).
 Standards are typically ratified by national or international standards bodies.

 Many geospatial metadata standards are produced by ISO committees including ISO 19115 Geographic Information—Metadata and ISO 19119 Geographic Information—Metadata—Services, which are content standards.
 In contrast, ISO 19139 Geographic Information—Metadata—Implementation Specification provides a set of XML Schemas that define the XML format in which ISO 19115 and ISO 19119 metadata content should be stored.

 The Federal Geographic Data Committee (FGDC) created the Content Standard for Digital Geospatial Metadata (CSDGM) that has been used in the United States for many years; it is commonly referred to as the FGDC metadata standard.
 It is another example of a content standard.
 While there is an accepted format in which to store this content in XML format, there are also several other file formats that are commonly used to present the information.